ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/226700 Processed Water Systems for Laboratory and Healthcare Facilities.md

    1. Manufacturers Standardization Society of the Valve and Fittings Industry, Inc. (MSS):
       1. SP-43 - Wrought Stainless Steel Butt-Welding Fittings.
    1. National Sanitation Foundation (NSF)
-1. Submittals**
-   1. See Division 22 sections of the Specifications.
+1. Submittals*   1.
+See Division 22 sections of the Specifications.
    1. Submit Product Data on the following:
       1. Underground piping materials
    1. Aboveground piping materials
 1. warranty
    1. Follow procedures specified in Division 1 sections of the Specifications.
 1. EXECUTION
-1. piping materials – underground**
-   1. Domestic Water Piping System:
+1. piping materials – underground*   1.
+Domestic Water Piping System:
       1. Outside buildings to within 5 feet of building:
          1. See Division 2 sections of the Specifications.
    1. NPS 3 and larger inside building to 5 feet outside building: